The MDEA Lifetime Achievement Award

 Dr. Thomas Fogarty

-2012 MDEA Lifetime Achievement Award — Winner
+2012 MDEA Lifetime Achievement Award — Recipient

-Fogarty's vast accomplishments in the MedTech industry date back more than half a century.
+Fogarty's vast accomplishments in the medtech industry date back more than half a century.
 He has founded or co-founded more than 33 medical companies.
 Fogarty holds 150 patents on surgical instruments—among them is the Fogarty embolectomy catheter, which revolutionized vascular surgery, became the first minimally invasive surgical device, and is still commonly used.
 Before Fogarty invented this catheter, up to 50% of patients were dying or losing limbs during surgery to remove blood clots.
 His inventions have saved the lives of millions of people.

 Fogarty was inducted into the National Inventors Hall of Fame, along-side Thomas Edison and the Wright Brothers, and has won countless other awards including the Lemelson-MIT Prize for Invention and Innovation.
 Fogarty has also published approximately 180 scientific articles and textbook chapters on the topics of general and cardiovascular surgery.
 He is also a passionate winemaker and owns a vineyard in Woodside, CA.